12495034/TRP-APP-Builds/README.md

 ![image](https://user-images.githubusercontent.com/94055886/230466348-c7487e51-88b8-4d47-8ad6-4f23e18eb537.png)

 4. Tap on the app you will use to install the third-party apps.
 This is usually a browser or the Files app.
 We’re using Chrome for this example.
+However, if you were invited via email then the 'Email' app you use should be toggled aswell.

 ![image](https://user-images.githubusercontent.com/94055886/230466551-146fbbf4-adf6-4480-b930-c8c11724ed9b.png)